pixelgrade/pixelgrade-assistant/README.txt

 = Is this plugin tracking me? =

 No. We are not tracking you or your site.
-We ask your permission to share with us non-specific theme usage data and information about your WordPress install so we can resolve support questions faster.
-We are a small team and need to be as efficient as possible.
+We ask your permission to share with us non-specific theme usage data and information about your WordPress install so we can resolve support questions faster - we are a small team and need to be as efficient as possible.
 *It is up to you if you are willing to share this data with us.* We respect your decision.
 We truly appreciate it if you do, but we will do our best to serve you regardless.

 == Credits ==